History of Ortelius

 In keeping with our expeditions atmosphere, dress on board is informal.
 Bring casual and comfortable clothing for all activities.
 Keep in mind that much of the spectacular scenery can be appreciated from deck, which can be slippery.
 Bring sturdy shoes with no-slip soles and make sure the parka is never far away in case of the call "Whales!" comes over the loudspeaker and you have to dash outside.
 Wear layers since it is comfortably warm aboard the ship - and often cold on deck.

 The customary gratuity to the ship's service personnel is made as a blanket contribution at the end of the voyage which is divided among the crew.
-You will receive detailed guidelines aboard.
 Tipping is a very personal matter and the amount you wish to give is at your discretion.
 As a generally accepted guideline, we suggest US$8 to US$10 per person per day.
-It is better for the crew, if we can give them cash US Dollar.
+It is better for the crew, if you can give them cash US Dollar.

 Your physical condition